blockchainsllc/in3-docs/docs/api-java.md

 ```
 ##### getReplaceLatestBlock

-If specified, the blocknumber *latest* will be replaced by blockNumber- specified value
+If specified, the blockNumber "latest" will be replaced by blockNumber-(specified value).

  > public `native int` getReplaceLatestBlock();

 ##### setReplaceLatestBlock

-Replaces the *latest* with blockNumber- specified value
+Replaces the "latest" with blockNumber-(specified value).

  > public `native void` setReplaceLatestBlock([`int`](#class-int) val);